Kennett Middle School

 Grade Principals and School Counselors

-Seventh Grade: Ms. Levi & Mrs. Kori Barley-Stoudemire
+Eighth Grade: Mrs. Austin & Mrs. Kori Barley-Stoudemire

-Sixth Grade: Mr. Moore & Mrs. Jenna Reinheimer (Sixth Grade)
+Seventh Grade: Mr. Moore & Mrs. Jenna Reinheimer

 The Kennett Middle School curriculum challenges a student’s intellectual potential, serves as preparation for high school, and provides an opportunity for growth and success for each student.